 - Why is Kipling fascinated with Masonry and Mithraism?
 Which themes are constructed with the ie aid of these portrayals?
 Do these groups help Kipling’s hybrid characters?
 Can these groups be seen as “imagined communities” which allow for a space and a language for diverse peoples to come in contact?
 If so, to what extent are Masonry and Mithraism metaphors for Empire?
 Does the organization within each of Kipling’s collections of short stories help create an imagined community?
 Is this imagined community intended to be Anglo-Indian or Indian or British?

-- What should we make of the smug, knowing narrator which many critics have lambasted?
+- What should we make of the smug, knowing narrator that many critics have lambasted?
 What role does knowledge play in Kipling?
 What are the ramifications of misunderstanding and misinterpretation?
 Where in the text are their plot gaps?
-Are these plot gaps to be taken as gaps in narratorial understanding.
+Are these plot gaps to be taken as gaps in narratorial understanding?

 - How is the Other, as embodied by native Indians, presented in Kipling?
 What seems to be Kipling’s relationship with the Other?

-- How, if it all, is Kipling’s identity as an Anglo-Indian significant to his short stories of India?
+- How, if at all, is Kipling’s identity as an Anglo-Indian significant to his short stories about India?

-- What are the ideologies of empire operating in Kipling’s historical moment?
+- What are the ideologies of the empire operating in Kipling’s historical moment?
 What is his relationship to these?
-Does Kipling use ideological debate as a way to delineate difference?
+Does Kipling use ideological debate as a way to delineate differences?
 What seems to be his attitude towards empire and the social order he depicts?

 Althussar, Louis.
 “Ideology and Ideological State Apparatuses” Lenin and Philosophy (1971).

 Anderson, Benedict.
 Imagined Communities. rev. ed.
 New York: Verso, 1991.